shiv669/veritas/docs/GETTING_STARTED.md

 - **Model loading errors**: Make sure you downloaded the correct model
 - **Empty responses**: Check that your documents were properly processed
 - **Template errors**: Verify that the template path is correct in your configuration
+- **Installation errors**: Make sure you're using Python 3.9 or higher and have sufficient permissions

 Need more help?
 Check the [README.md](../README.md) or open an issue on GitHub!